What you need to know:

 Instructions to Student:

-- Complete the Request for Medical Withdrawal (on the backside of this form)
+- Complete the Request for Hardship Withdrawal (on the backside of this form)

-- If you received Financial Aid, you are required to consult with a Financial Aid staff member to determine the Financial Aid impact.
-This form will not be processed if you received Financial Aid and there is not a signature of an authorized staff member.
+- If you received Financial Aid, you should consult with a Financial Aid staff member to determine the Financial Aid impact.
+There may be a negative impact on your financial aid if you withdraw from a class that has already begun.

 - Return form to the Associate Dean of Student Success and Retention Office; 347 Student Center.